dotgb/Airbnb_Project/README.md

 # Airbnb_Project
-Exploring renting a more expensive apartment in NYC with the hope of offsetting some of the cost with Airbnb list
+Exploring renting a more expensive apartment in NYC with the hope of offsetting some of the cost with Airbnb listings